balancer/balancer-sor/README.md

 or
 **swapExactOut** - i.e. You want to receive exactly 1 BAL and SOR will calculate X amount of ETH you must input.

 The SOR will return totalReturn/totalInput as well as a list swaps to achieve the total.
-The swaps can be executed directly on-chain or with something like the [ExchangeProxy](ADD LINK).
+Swaps can be through direct pools, i.e. A > POOL1 > B, or via a multihop pool, i.e. A > POOL1 > C > POOL2 > B. The swaps can be executed directly on-chain or with something like the [ExchangeProxy](https://github.com/balancer-labs/balancer-registry/blob/master/contracts/ExchangeProxy.sol).

 Example Output: